Wl0cKk/graylog-sandbox/README.md

 # graylog-sandbox
-Tests and showing my solution
+Tests and a demonstration of my solution